poojariksaksha/Water-Potability-Classification-using-Machine-Learning/README.md

 # Water-Potability-using-Water-Quality-Metrics
 Developed a machine learning model to classify water as potable or non-potable using a dataset of water samples.
+Employed statistical techniques for data analysis, including correlation analysis and median imputation for missing values.
+Utilized pH, hardness, solids, and chloramines metrics for predictive modeling.
+Evaluated model effectiveness using accuracy, precision, recall, and confusion matrix, providing key insights for water resource management and policy-making decisions.